AsimKhan2019/HTML_Mobile_Exercise/README.md

 # Project Name

 > This is a personal project to help us develop the mobile version of the Figma template.
-The purpose is to improve the development of website and creating a mobile version of the website.
+It displays my portfolio along with my work, that I have done and learned here at Microverse.

 ## Built With